Elopement Reception Ideas

 Ideas and advice for elopement and micro wedding receptions and celebrations

-Yay!
 You’re married and it’s time to party!
 Let’s break down some ideas for your reception celebration.

 Quality Time

 Your guests will want to spend time with you and celebrate with you.
-The varied gatherings of the weddings I shoot have quickly become my favorite for the joy and embraces that surround you.
+The varied gatherings of the weddings I photograph have quickly become my favorite for the joy and embraces that surround you.
 It’s important that you have time together with your guests and that your wedding gallery includes more candid, emotional moments than structured group portraits.

 Here’s what a post-ceremony celebration and quality time with your guests could look like: